markthomas93/2013-Sep-HR-ML-sprint/README.md

 * Rewrite your LR model to implement  “greedy feature selection” -- an algorithm that keeps track of the most useful features as it runs and disregards the poor ones.
 * Rewrite your LR model to use a cross-validation loop to score itself and output results to a CSV.
 * Win money on Kaggle!

+### Recommended Reading
+* “Data Mining with Rattle and R” by Graham Williams
+* “Python for Data Science” by Wes McKinney